sparkfun/Qwiic_Template_Py/README.md

 --------------
 There are two patterns of implementation for a package - a python module or a python package.

+To the end user a package or module looks the same, but the implementation within the repository is different.

 ### Module
 A python module is nothing more than a single file that makes up the overall implementaiton for the package.
 This file has the same name as the package being imported by the user.